admon84/d2r-loot-filter/README.md

 # Disclaimer

+**Recommended for single player use only!**

-Although this uses D2R's built-in modding system, Blizzard's stance on using mods online is not well defined.
-Use it online at your own risk.
+This mod has not been permitted for online use.
+Use online at your own risk!

 # Download